Ready to find out more?

 EFMD is fixing the maximum word count at 4.000 words.

 This word count will comprise all text from the full case, including title page, content page, executive summary, introduction, main body & conclusions.

 Are NOT calculated in this word count: appendices, bibliography & references, key to abbreviations, footnotes & endnotes, and text in diagrams (as far as the quantity of text remains reasonable).

-Alternatively, you can also include an URL link in your pdf file, with a clear indication that this link enable to access a video.
-Jury are receiving/reading cases via an online platform.
+Please include an URL link in your pdf submission, with a clear indication that this link enable to access a video.

 Yes, EFMD will accept entries within the 24 hr timeframe anywhere in the world.
 EFMD will acknowledge receipt of all papers on the following day!

 No, there is no need to send in a PowerPoint presentation!